zoran-cuckovic/QGIS-visibility-analysis/README.md

 More information:
 --------------
-Tutorials and other stuff can be found on the plugin's webpage:  [https://zoran-cuckovic.github.io/QGIS-visibility-analysis](https://zoran-cuckovic.github.io/QGIS-visibility-analysis)
+Documentation, tutorials and other stuff can be found on the plugin's webpage:  [https://zoran-cuckovic.github.io/QGIS-visibility-analysis](https://zoran-cuckovic.github.io/QGIS-visibility-analysis)
 Data for testing purposes can be found at [test data branch](https://github.com/zoran-cuckovic/QGIS-visibility-analysis/tree/test-data).